• Skip to primary navigation

 Grigsby makes this huge deadlift feat now seem commonplace by his standards.

-Written by Robert Zeglinski Last updated on July 19, 2022
+Written by Robert Zeglinski Published on Jul 19, 2022

 In late March 2022, Danny Grigsby (140KG) became the first ever powerlifter to pull a raw deadlift over 1,000 pounds in a sanctioned contest.
 He completed the 465-kilogram (1,025.2-pound) pull at the 2022 United States Powerlifting Association (USPA) Virginia Beach Classic 2 for an all-time World Record.
 Months later, during the dog days of July, Grigsby almost makes the strength achievement seem like an everyday occurrence.